Planned Parenthood: Funding

-Planned Parenthood receives over a third of its money in government grants and contracts (about $792 million in 2014).
+Planned Parenthood receives over a third of its money in government grants and contracts (about $792 million in FY 2022).
 By law (Hyde Amendment), federal funding cannot be allocated for abortions (except in rare cases), but some opponents of abortion have argued that allocating money to Planned Parenthood for the provision of other medical services allows other funds to be reallocated for abortions.